Resources for Researchers

 LocationThe Southern Sierra Research Station is headquartered in the South Fork Kern River Valley near Weldon, California (map).
 The station sits adjacent to the 2749 acre Kern River Audubon Preserve and is within an hour drive of numerous protected lands (Sequoia National Forest, Canebrake Ecological Reserve, South Fork Wildlife Area).
 Together, these areas harbor an incredible diversity of habitats, including ~ 20% of California's remaining native riparian habitat, Mojave desert, Great Basin Grasslands, and Sierra Nevada forests.

 HousingThe Station can currently house up to 5 permanent reseachers, and we expect to expand capacity in the near future.
 Converted from a ranch house, the facility offers shared bedrooms and bathrooms, a kitchen, dining area, office space, and storage space.
-Station Fees for outside researchers are $30 per night ($20 per night for students)
+Station donations for outside researchers are $30 per night, $20 per night for students (Please use the donate button below).

 Library and Internet AccessThe Station has a library which includes numerous books and scientific journals (e.g. American Naturalist, Evolution, Ecology, Auk, Wilson Bulletin, Birds of North America Accounts, Journal of Animal Ecology, Journal of Mammology).
 We have satellite internet access.